14 Day Trips From Tulsa That Get You Outside

 Add visiting Natural Falls State Park to your weekend bucket list.

-11. Lake Tenkiller
+Lake Tenkiller

+We love Lake Tenkiller.
 Touted as being one of the clearest lakes in Oklahoma, if you’re looking for one of the best lakes to camp at in Oklahoma, Lake Tenkiller is your place.
-Since the water is so clear, it makes for a great place to swim and enjoy water sport activities such as kayaking.
-There are also multiple places to camp managed by the U.S. Army Corps of Engineers or at Tenkiller State Park.

-12. Oologah Lake
+Oologah Lake

 skull-hollow-trail-near-tulsa

-Skull Hollow Nature Trail Oologah Lake
+The Skull Hollow Nature Trail Oologah Lake.

-13. Redbud Valley Nature Preserve
+Redbud Valley Nature Preserve

 hiking-near-tulsa-redbud-valley-nature-preserve

-14. Route 66
+Route 66

 blue-whale-route-66

-Blue Whale Route 66 roadside attraction
+Blue Whale Route 66 roadside attraction.

 You don’t have to go far to drive along this famous historic route.
 There are many neat things to see along the road, such as murals, signs, and boutique shops.
-We personally love visiting the Blue Whale near Catoosa – it is just so charming.
-So, if you’re looking for something to do on the weekends and you live in or near Tulsa, why not hop in your car, get some fresh air, and cruise Route 66.

 Thanks for reading.